Keyboard shortcuts

 4. Create Environment File

-sudo vi /etc/radar-agent/environment
+sudo vi /etc/radar-collector/environment

 RADAR_SERVER_URL=http://localhost:50051